hkspm-yp/Astro-e-calendar/README.md

 Ephemeris data are computed based on an ephemeris.
 Here the NASA JPL Planetary and Lunar Ephemerides DE440 is used.
 For more information about DEXXX, please visit: https://ssd.jpl.nasa.gov/planets/eph_export.html

-The ephemeris file will be downloaded when the programme runs.
+The ephemeris file will be downloaded when the program runs.
 To compute the data based on another ephemeris, for example, to simulate MICA(version 2.2.2)'s result, DE405 has to be used by modifying the ephemeris name as:
 ```python
 eph = api.load('de405.bsp')
 ```
-Then the programme will download DE405 and compute the data based on that ephemeris.
+Then the program will download DE405 and compute the data based on that ephemeris.
 However, there should be no difference between DE405 and DE440 when dealing with such basic astronomical events.

 ## Meteor shower data